You can get from London to Vienna by train, bus or flight.

 To reduce the spread of COVID-19, the government of Austria has imposed the following measures:

-The restriction level for your return to London, United Kingdom from Austria is: Partially open.
+The current restriction level for returning to London, United Kingdom from Austria is: Partially open.

-Entry into United Kingdom is currently allowed for: Entry is partially open for citizens and permanent residents of Austria.
+Reentering United Kingdom is currently allowed for: Entry is partially open for citizens and permanent residents of Austria

-You can travel between London and Vienna 3 different ways: bus, flight or train.
+You can travel between London and Vienna 2 different ways: flight or bus.

 These are the most popular departure and arrival points from London to Vienna: